COMPLETELY REVISED AUGUST 2013 with new tips and providers

 Tip 2.
 Get a second (cheap) phone.

-What you then do is put your normal UK SIM in the cheap phone, and just use it for making and receiving calls from the UK.
-Then you put a local data SIM (see tip 3 below) into your smartphone.
-This way any data that you use will be charged at the local data rate and not the roaming rates of your UK operator.
+A second, cheap phone can be used to run your normal SIM, while using your smartphone to access local data (using tip 3 below).
+This way any data that you use will be charged at the local data rate on your smartphone and not the roaming rates of your home operator.

 IMPORTANT: To ensure you don’t get charged by your home carrier for data roaming, in the options section of the manage connections > networks and connections screen set the “While Roaming” option to “Off”.
 You can leave this set like this all the time (even when back in your home country).
 You can confirm you have data roaming off via the red triangle in the menu (means roaming with data roaming off).

 Tip for US travellers: If you are planning to travel to the US, you will need a tri-band GSM or quad-band phone that works on GSM 850 / 900 / 1800 / 1900 or HSDPA 850 / 900 / 1900 / 2100 frequencies.
 Most modern smartphones operate on GSM at the US 1900 MHz frequencies.
 Always check though as each phone is different.

 Tip 3.
 Get a local prepaid SIM card with data included

 This is probably the most important tip if you want to use the internet and send and receive email while abroad.

 If you are going to be overseas in the same country for more than 2 days, get a local SIM card provisioned with data and voice services.
 Most countries allow you to purchase a pre-paid SIM without ID.